cksource-archive/quail-enhancement/quail.md

 * H73: Using the summary attribute of the table element to give an overview of data tables (HTML)

-It's fine, because it's dedicated for HTML 4.01 and XHTML 1.x and it's deprecated in HTML 5.
+	* `tableLayoutHasNoSummary` should be assigned to H73.
+	* Note that summary is deprecated in HTML5.

 * H97: Grouping related links using the nav element (HTML)

 	It's ok, for the time being.
 We're not supporting nav elements (but maybe we should?).

 * F43
 	* `blockquoteNotUsedForIndentation` could be also mapped to `F43`.